runawayhorse001/DatamingTutorial/docs/_sources/index.rst.txt

 .. _index:

 Welcome to my Data Mining With Python and R tutorials!
 In these tutorials, you will learn a wide array of concepts about Python and R programing in Data Mining.
+The PDF version can be downloaded from `HERE <datamining.pdf>`_.

 ========
 Contents